christoforos-nikolaou/MolBioMedClass/Part_Ia_Introductory_Concepts.md

 ---
 ## Course Structure
 * 9 Lectures on topics related to computational and statistical approaches of molecular/biomedical problems
-* Readings to be performed BEFORE each class. https://sites.google.com/site/uocdataanalysis/lectures/molbiomedclass *(You have been warned)*
+* Readings to be performed BEFORE each class. (https://github.com/christoforos-nikolaou/MolBioMedClass) _(You have been warned)_
 * Topics and questions to be discussed in class
-* Final evaluation will consist of written essay(s) and an (old-fashioned) in-class oral test.
+* Final evaluation will consist of written essay(s) and an in-class presentations.

 ---
 ## Course Objectives